ruvido/5loaves2fish/_code/_posts/2016-12-11-franciscan-wedding-plan-yes-we-can.md

 ---
-title: Franciscan wedding planX, yes we can!
+title: Franciscan wedding plan, yes we can!
 image: /images/posts/franciscan-wedding-plan-yes-we-can.png
 author: Alescanca
 summary: How much does a wedding cost?!
 Is it really necessary in order to be happy?
 Will a big party ensure a lasting marriage?